OpenBanking-Brasil/specs-seguranca/tpp-user-guide.md

 #### 1.4.1 Sandbox

-The Open Banking Directory contains a PKI that can be used to create certificates for the Applications being registered.
+The Open Finance Directory contains a PKI that can be used to create certificates for the Applications being registered.
 Simply select certificates from the drop down menu and follow the instructions.

 The directory supports multiple certificate and key types and an openssl command and configuration